e-n-f/unixio/README.md

 ## try { fp = unixio.fopen(name, mode); }

 Opens a file for buffered character I/O in the manner of `fopen`.
+Note that the flags are parsed by `fs.open`, so they follow those conventions, not exactly those of `stdio`.

 ## try { n = await fp.read(buffer, off, len); }